dwrobel/flatcam/README.md

 - another fix for bug in clear geometry processing for Gerber apertures
 - added a protection for the case that the aperture table is part of a deleted object
+- in Script Editor added support for auto-add closing parenthesis, brace and bracket

 4.05.2019